-Specifies a value that triggers the Counter Monitor to generate a trap.
+Specifies a value that triggers the Counter Monitor to generate a notification.

-For example, if you set Threshold to 1000 and Offset to 2000, when the observed attribute exceeds 1000, the Counter Monitor sends a notification and increases the threshold to 3000.
-When the observed attribute exceeds 3000, the Counter Monitor sends a notification and increases the threshold again to 5000.
+For example, if you set Threshold to 1000 and Offset to 2000, when the observed attribute equals or exceeds 1000, the Counter Monitor sends a notification and increases the threshold to 3000.
+When the observed attribute equals or exceeds 3000, the Counter Monitor sends a notification and increases the threshold again to 5000.

-If Modulus is 0, a trap is generated each time the agent polls the monitored attribute and its value still exceeds or equals the threshold value.
+If Modulus is 0, a notification is generated each time the agent polls the monitored attribute and its value still exceeds or equals the threshold value.

 If Modulus is larger than 0, the value of the modulus is subtracted from the threshold each time the threshold is crossed.